odys-z/antson/README.md

 	;
 ~~~

-In short, if an element in an array should been parsed as an Anson object in java,
+In short, if an element in an array should be parsed as an Anson object in java,
 it must include a 'type_pair' as the first pair:

 ~~~